Overclocked: Stories of the Future Present

 Overclocked: Stories of the Future Present (Thunder's Mouth Press, 2007, ISBN 1-56025-981-7) is a collection of previously published science fiction short stories and novellas by Canadian writer Cory Doctorow.
 This is Doctorow's second published collection, following A Place So Foreign and Eight More.
 Each story includes an introduction by the author.

+Stories

 It opens with "Printcrime", a piece of microfiction originally published in the January 2006 issue of Nature.

 The next story, "When Sysadmins Ruled the Earth" was originally published in Jim Baen's Universe, an online magazine, and was also serially released on Doctorow's own podcast, as it was written.
 Doctorow says this process "kept me honest and writing".